 - Act as an advisor for Hall Council

-Minister: The Assistant Rector is a role model in all aspects of their life including living an integrated spiritual life.
+Minister: The Assistant Rector is a role model in all aspects of their life including spiritual.
 Activities may include:

 - Presence- being available in the community on nights other than duty night

-- Coordinate hall liturgies/Mass, prayer services, and programs designed to enhance spiritual life
+- Coordinate hall liturgies, eg. Mass, prayer services, programs designed to enhance spiritual life

-- Attend Sunday liturgy in their community with their residents
+- Hall Staff members are asked to attend Sunday liturgy in their community with their residents

 Educator: Learning happens outside the classroom and Assistant Rectors aid in this process by:

-- Challenging disruptive behavior within the community by enforcing all University policies as outlined in the University student handbook, duLac, as well as policies specific to individual residential communities
+- Challenging disruptive behavior to the community by enforcing all University policies

-- Modeling and living by the University’s policies
+- Modeling and living by the Universities policies

-- Working closely with students in the community to plan events
+- Work closely with students in the community to plan events

-Administrator: Completing paperwork and working with other University departments including:
+Administrator: Completing paperwork and working with other offices may include: